An Approximate-Master-Equation Formulation of the Watts Threshold Model on Hypergraphs: Reduced AME Equations

-where $\rho(t)$ is {the probability that a {uniformly} randomly selected node is active} at time $t$, the quantity $\phi(t)$ is the probability that a uniformly randomly selected group of an inactive node is active at time $t$, and $\theta(t)$ is the probability that a uniformly randomly selected node of an inactive group is active at time $t$.
-We determine the constants $c_1$ and $c_2$ from the initial conditions (see \cref{eq:c1} and \cref{eq:c2} below).
+where $\rho(t)$ is the probability that a uniformly randomly selected node is active at time $t$, the quantity $\phi(t)$ is the probability that a uniformly randomly selected group of an inactive node is active at time $t$, and $\theta(t)$ is the probability that a uniformly randomly selected node {in} an inactive group is active at time $t$.
+We determine the constants $c_1$ and $c_2$ from the initial conditions (see {\cref{eq:c1} and \cref{eq:c2}} below).
 In \cref{eq:rho_dot}--\cref{eq:phi_dot}, the quantities $\dot{\phi}(t)$ and $\dot{\theta}(t)$ are independent of $\rho(t)$ and the quantity $\dot{\rho}(t)$ depends on $\phi(t)$.
-We include Eq.~\cref{eq:rho_dot} for $\dot{\rho}(t)$ because we are particularly interested in $\rho(t)$.
-The reduction to \cref{eq:rho_dot}--\cref{eq:phi_dot} is exact \cite{gleeson2013} and assumes that we seed active nodes in a hypergraph uniformly at random.\footnote{We have not examined the accuracy of this reduction for any other initial conditions, and this is worth exploring in future efforts.
-Additionally, for some hyperedge-size distributions and degree distributions (though not the ones that we employ), there can be discprencies between the reduced AME system \cref{eq:rho_dot}--\cref{eq:phi_dot} and the full AME system \cref{eq:fni}--\cref{eq:alpha} near transition points.
-Such discrepancies arise when the assumptions in the ansatzes \eqref{eq:skm_ansatz} and \eqref{eq:fni_ansatz} are not accurate.} In \cref{fig:red_soln}, we show that \cref{eq:rho_dot}--\cref{eq:phi_dot} can give accurate results for $\rho(t)$.
-In this figure, we compare $\rho(t)$ for the full AME system, the reduced AME system, and the mean of Monte Carlo simulations of our polyadic WTM for several choices of the degree distribution $\{g_k\}$, the hyperedge-size distribution $\{p_n\}$, the node threshold $\sigma_k$, and the group threshold ${\tau_n}$.
+We include \cref{eq:rho_dot} for $\dot{\rho}(t)$ because we are particularly interested in $\rho(t)$.
+The reduction {from the full AME system \cref{eq:fni}--\cref{eq:alpha}} to \cref{eq:rho_dot}--\cref{eq:phi_dot} is exact \cite{gleeson2013} and assumes that we seed active nodes in a hypergraph uniformly at random.\footnote{We have not examined the accuracy of this reduction for any other initial conditions, and this is worth exploring in future efforts.
+Additionally, for some {group-size} distributions and degree distributions (though not the ones that we employ), there can be discprencies between the reduced AME system {\cref{eq:rho_dot}--\cref{eq:phi_dot}} and the full AME system \cref{eq:fni}--\cref{eq:alpha} near transition points.
+Such discrepancies arise when the assumptions in the ansatzes \eqref{eq:skm_ansatz} and \eqref{eq:fni_ansatz} are not accurate.} In \cref{fig:red_soln}, we show that {(\ref{eq:rho_dot})--(\ref{eq:phi_dot})} can give accurate results for $\rho(t)$.
+In this figure, we compare $\rho(t)$ for the full AME system {\cref{eq:fni}--\cref{eq:alpha},} the reduced AME system {\cref{eq:rho_dot}--\cref{eq:phi_dot}}, and the mean of Monte Carlo simulations of our polyadic WTM for several choices of the degree distribution $\{g_k\}$, the {group-size} distribution $\{p_n\}$, the node threshold $\sigma_k$, and the group threshold ${\tau_n}$. {The reduced AME system is significantly more computationally efficient than the full AME system. {For example,} in \cref{fig:red_soln}(a), a single integration from {time $t = 0$ to time $t = 20$} on an Apple MacBook Pro with {an} M3 processor took $6.74$ seconds for the full AME system {but only} $0.03$ seconds for the reduced {AME} system using the \texttt{solve\_ivp} integrator {in {\sc SciPy} \cite{2020SciPy-NMeth} with the method set to {``\texttt{LSODA}''}.}}